-But the good news is that the holidays don’t have to break your budget — there are plenty of inexpensive Christmas gifts that don’t look and feel “too cheap” for your loved ones.
+Still have some last-minute Christmas shopping to do?
+There are plenty of inexpensive gifts that don’t look and feel “too cheap” for your loved ones!

 Inexpensive holiday gifts that don’t seem cheap

-Before we get into that list, let’s remember that it’s the thought that counts and you should never overextend yourself to meet someone else’s expectations.
+Before we get to that list, let’s remember that it’s the thought that counts and you should never overextend yourself to meet someone else’s expectations.

 If money is tight for you this year, your friends and family probably already know.
 They’ll understand.

 Reddit user CooCooKabocha started a popular thread on this topic titled, “It’s the Holidays!
 What are some ways to stay frugal when getting gifts for those who are close to you?”

 Here is the user’s full post:

 I’ve already purchased the majority of the gifts that I’m going to get this holiday season, and I’m feeling a bit remorseful that I spent so much money!